-The brick slip finish may become discoloured in areas by algae and lichens in wet areas.
-Clean with fresh warm water and light brushing will mitigate this.
+The brick slip finish may become discoloured by algae and lichens in wet areas.
+Cleaning with fresh warm water and light brushing will mitigate this.
 A mild detergent or traffic film remover can be applied and washed off.
 Any surface algae can be cleaned off using an algicide.

-Any damage should be repaired immediately in accordance with the Agrément holder's Maintenance and Repair Manual.
+Any damage should be repaired immediately in accordance with BS EN 13914-1 and the Agrément holder's Maintenance and Repair Manual.